 “Participating in a juried festival like Crozet is truly an honor.
 The jury process ensures that all artists meet high standards, which elevates the overall quality of the event.
 It’s inspiring to be among such talented artisans and to share our work with families who appreciate fine craftsmanship.”

-to beat the crowds and find close parking.
-There is free parking on-site with overflow areas and helpful volunteers.
+- Come early to beat the crowds and find close parking.

 Supporting Community & Creativity

-The Crozet Arts & Crafts Festival is a fundraiser for Claudius Crozet Park, a nonprofit, community-owned park.
+The Crozet Arts & Crafts Festival isn’t just a fun seasonal event for families.
+It’s also a fundraiser for the nonprofit, community-owned Claudius Crozet Park.
 Proceeds from the event go toward supporting improvements and maintenance for the park’s recreational facilities, which serve families year-round.

 By attending, families are not only enjoying a fun weekend together but also investing in the local community and helping the arts thrive.